c3p0-ibavanzada/fp-course/en/Fundamentals.md

 ### Partial application
 When we feed a function of several input elements, we can obtain the proper output(s) items.
 But having many inputs opens a new possibility: what happens when one decides not to complete all the inputs?
 Let us find out.
 Let us assume that we entered a bill into the vending machine.
 It is clear that we will not get any product, because the machine still needs two more inputs: the letter of the shelf and the product number that we want. _After_ we complete these two inputs, we will get our treat (and cashback, if any).
 So, entering money only in the vending machine leads to a state where two inputs are needed and two outputs will be returned.
 But, this is _another function_!!!.
 Let us call it `vendingMachineAfterInsertBill` that receives the letter of the shelf and the product number that we want and returns the product (and cashback, if any).
-Going back to the math example, let us feed the function with just the $$x = 3$$ value,
+Going back to the math example, let us feed the function with just the $x = 3$ value,

 $$
 g(3,y) = (4,y+1)